jaspermayone-archive/WalletApp/README.md

 # Wallet App

-> The goal for this project is to
+> The goal for this project is to make something sort of like Cash App or Venmo but also add a Budgeting element and nfc/conntacless payment abilitys from whithin the app.

 ## Development Installation